agalue/opennms-drift-kubernetes/README.md

 OpenNMS Drift deployment in [Kubernetes](https://kubernetes.io/).

-This is basically the `Kubernetes` version of the work done [here](https://github.com/OpenNMS/opennms-drift-aws/) for OpenNMS Horizon 24.
 For learning purposes, `Helm` charts and `operators` are avoided for this solution on the main components, with the exceptions of the Ingress Controller and Cert-Manager.
 In the future, that might change to take advantage of these technologies.

-Instead of using discrete EC2 instances, this repository explains how to deploy basically the same solution with `Kubernetes`.
+This deployment contains a full distributed version of all OpenNMS components and features, with high availability in mind when possible.

-In this case, there are some additional features available in this particular solution compared with the original one, like [Hasura](https://hasura.io/), [Cassandra Reaper](http://cassandra-reaper.io/) and [Kafka Manager](https://github.com/yahoo/kafka-manager).
+There are some additional features available in this particular solution, like [Hasura](https://hasura.io/), [Cassandra Reaper](http://cassandra-reaper.io/) and [Kafka Manager](https://github.com/yahoo/kafka-manager).

-## Limitations

-`Kafka` uses the `hostPort` feature to expose the advertise external listeners on port 9094, so applications outside `Kubernetes` like `Minion` can access it.
-For this reason, `Kafka` can be scaled up to the number of worker nodes on the `Kubernetes` cluster.

 ## Minimum Requirements